amin98yari/functions/README.md

 # a s triangle
-Algorithm: Calculate and print the perimeter and area of a triangle
+Algorithm: Calculate and print the peformu and area of a triangle
 - Start
 - Declare four float variables: a, b, c, and d
 - Read a, b, and c from the user input (the lengths of the sides of the triangle)